-CONCAWE started compiling statistical data for the European downstream oil industry seventeen years ago and this is the seventeenth report on this topic.
-This report covers data collected for 2010 and includes a full historical perspective from 1993.
+CONCAWE started compiling statistical data for the European downstream oil industry eighteen years ago and this is the eighteenth report on this topic.
+This report covers data collected for 2011 and includes a full historical perspective from 1993.
 It also includes comparative figures from other related industry sectors.
-Data for 2010 were submitted by 34 CONCAWE Member Companies, together accounting approximately 93% of the refining capacity of EU-27 plus Norway, Switzerland and Croatia.
+Data for 2011 were submitted by 34 CONCAWE Member Companies, together accounting for approximately 96% of the refining capacity of EU-27 plus Norway, Switzerland and Croatia.